content-left-bg.png

 In partnership with external Registered Training Organisations, Pioneer State High School is able to offer the following VET subject:

-More information regarding these certificates is available in the Senior Subject Guide 2021 [DOCX, 254KB] This is also available from school office.
+More information regarding these certificates is available in the Senior Subject Guide [PDF, 17.2MB] This is also available from school office.

 Delivery of these Certificates will be dependent on the approval status of Pioneer State High School’s Scope of Registration.
 The school guarantees that the student will be provided with every opportunity to complete any VET Certificate as per the rights and obligations outlined in the enrolment process and information in handbooks provided.
 Students who successfully achieve all qualification requirements will be provided with a Qualification and record of results.
 Students who achieve at least one unit (but not the full qualification) will receive a Statement of Attainment.